oussamafrt/holbertonschool-printf/README.md

 # Requirements
 ## General
-- Allowed editors: vi, vim, emacs.
+- Allowed editors : vi, vim, emacs.
 - All your files should end with a new line.
 - A README.md file, at the root of the folder of the project is mandatory.
 - Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl.